sarika2307/19EC404-_-Electronic-circuits-II/6 TUNED COLLECTOR OSCILLATOR.md

 # Result

-Thus,Tuned oscillator is simulated and it's output is obtained using LTspice.
+Thus,Tuned oscillator is simulated and it's output is obtained using LTspice